Luciano Zerbini

 Luciano Zerbini (born 16 February 1960) is an Italian retired Olympic discus thrower and shot putter.

 Biography

 Born in Lazise, Verona, Zebrini represented Italy at two Summer Olympics, starting in 1984 in Los Angeles, California.
 There he ended up in 7th place in the Men's Discus Throw competition.
-Zebrini then competed for Italy at the 1992 Summer Olympics.
+Zerbini then competed for Italy at the 1992 Summer Olympics.
 1993 doping case.